bootstrap-vue/bootstrap-vue/src/components/form-rating/README.md

 ### Show value

-Bu default `<b-form-rating>` does not dusplay the current numerical value.
+Bu default `<b-form-rating>` does not display the current numerical value.
 To show the current value simply set the `show-value` prop to `true`.
 To control the precison (number of digits after the decimal) simply set the `precision` prop to the number of digits after teh deciman to show.